 About the Macmillan Welfare Rights Service Central Bedfordshire

 The Macmillan Welfare Rights Service is a free, confidential and impartial welfare benefits advice service, delivered in partnership with Central Bedfordshire Council, Bedford Borough Council and the North West Anglia NHS Foundation Trust.
 It is fully funded by Macmillan Cancer Support.

 The Macmillan Welfare Rights Service has been delivering a successful advice service to people with a cancer diagnosis and their carers who live in Central Bedfordshire and Bedford Borough, since 2007.

 How the service can help

-The service currently has two part time support workers and two* full-time welfare rights advisers who deliver advice through home visits in the client’s home and through advice sessions at local hospitals and hospices. (*four advisers from January 2017)
+The service currently has 3 full-time advisers, 1 part-time adviser and 2 part-time support workers who deliver advice through home visits in the client’s home and through advice sessions at local hospitals and hospices.

 We provide home visits and advice sessions at the Peterborough and Stamford City NHS Trust, the Primrose Unit at Bedford NHS Trust, the Bedford Daycare Hospice and the Luton & Dunstable University NHS Trust (from November 2016)

 The team advises on all benefits and entitlements including disability benefits such as: